sumitraut7/ai-text-editor/README.md

 - **Neutralization** – Adjust the tone to be more neutral.
 - **Paraphrasing** – Reword sentences while maintaining meaning.
 - **Simplification** – Make complex text more understandable.
+- **Default GEC Mode** – By default, the model will perform grammatical error correction if no specific prompt is provided.

 ## Setup